JDACS4C-IMPROVE/tCNNS-Project/READMEs/Hyperparameters.md

 Hyperparameters and other variables of the model can be adjusted in the config file `tcnns_default_model.txt`.

-A different config file with the same variables can be called by adding the *config* option:
+A different config file can be called by adding the *config* option:

 ```sh
 export CANDLE_CONFIG=tcnns_benchmark_model.txt